SKuczynski17/Group-1-Final-Project/README.md

 To gain insights into the data, we printed the description of the features using the describe method to get a statistical summary of the data.
 Overall, the data exploration phase of this project involved loading the dataset into a Pandas dataframe, checking for null values, dropping irrelevant columns, and creating the features and target variables for the model.

+### The Analysis Phase of the Project

+In this phase, we aim to predict the winner of NFL games using available data.
+The analysis begins with importing the necessary packages and loading the data from the 'final_nfl_data.csv' file.
+The dataset contains various features such as home advantage, turnovers, score, and possession, and the winner column is the target variable.

+We start by cleaning the data by dropping any null columns and rows using the dropna method, and removing any irrelevant columns such as 'date', 'team_id', and 'name'.
+The possession column is also converted into seconds using the timefinder function.
+We then calculate descriptive statistics for the features using the describe method, and note that the target variable has a balanced number of values.
+The data is then split into training and testing datasets using the train_test_split method, with 80% of the data being used for training.
+Next, we scale the data using the StandardScaler function to normalize the features.

+We then fit a decision tree classifier model using the training data, and make predictions on the testing dataset.
+We evaluate the model's performance using the confusion matrix, accuracy score, and classification report.
+The model's accuracy score is 0.814, which is relatively high, and indicates the model's ability to correctly predict the winner.

+Overall, the model has shown promising results in predicting the winner of NFL games.
+By cleaning and preprocessing the data, and training a decision tree classifier model, we were able to accurately predict the winner of NFL games using a set of features